 I quickly ordered two of them for myself and my boyfriend, sent a pair to my parents in Texas, and gifted another set to my godsons living in scorching-hot Joshua Tree, California (but not before sticking my finger into the blades just to make sure it was safe — the fan stopped immediately and didn’t hurt my finger at all).
 Every single person I sent this fan to is utterly thrilled by it, especially since we’ve all been spending more time outdoors in an attempt to help stop the spread of COVID-19.
 I wore mine when I dropped by a friend’s socially distanced birthday event, held in his driveway, and found myself able to bear the heat far longer that I thought would be possible.

 This clever neck fan has flexible, posable arms that allow you to aim the breeze wherever you like, and I find myself wearing it inside the house while doing chores — even when the A/C is running, as my face tends to get hot and turn red quickly since I suffer from rosacea.
 You can even turn it into a desk fan by simply twisting the arms all the up as far as they will go.
-One small caveat that I didn’t heed at first: if you have long hair, you do need to put it up before using the fan, as your hair will get caught in the blades.
+The exact fan my friend and I bought is sold out, but there are plenty of comparable options online.
+These from AngLink actually hold their charge longer than the one I bought — up to 12 hours.
+One small caveat that I didn’t heed at first: If you have long hair, you do need to put it up before using the fan, as your hair will get caught in the blades.
 Operator error aside, this fan is the best 20 bucks you’ll spend during the pandemic (unless, like me, you end up buying six of them).

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.